 Is Michael Jordan about to bounce back onto our screens?
 No, but LeBron might be gearing up to replace him in a sequel.

 Rumours of the Cavaliers player taking the lead have been flying around for over a year, he's been a fan of the movie since he was a kid.
-But this week he signed a production partnership with Warner Bros and his SpringHill Entertainment company (yeah, that's a thing) with plans for TV, film and digital content projects.
+But this week he signed a production sponsored_longform with Warner Bros and his SpringHill Entertainment company (yeah, that's a thing) with plans for TV, film and digital content projects.

 It’s the most concrete indication that a rematch against the Monstars might actually happen.